dancrumb/infer-license/README.md

 ## API

 The `inferLicense` function will return the inferred SPDF identifier (where it can).
-There are a set of `isXXX` functions that will return a truthy value if the provided text conforms with the license of type `XXX`.
+There are a set of `is<Type>` functions that will return a truthy value if the provided text conforms with the license of type `<Type>`.